-Staff discussed their training needs during annual appraisals and during clinical discussions.
+The practice team included a long-standing member of the team and had been at the practice in excess of eight years.
+Staff discussed their training needs during annual appraisals.
 They also discussed learning needs, general wellbeing and aims for future professional development.

-The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals.
+The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals, with the exception of the clinical staff involved in providing treatment under conscious sedation.